telegraph/trello-client/api.md

 <a name="TrelloLists+shiftLeft"></a>

 ### trelloLists.shiftLeft(idBoard, count)
-Apply a Shift Left Operation to all lists inside a board
+TODO - Apply a Shift Left Operation to all lists inside a board

 **Kind**: instance method of [<code>TrelloLists</code>](#TrelloLists)
 **Params**